colindean/talks/make_python_devex/presentation.md

 My team was consistently bringing their own Python, installing it however they felt was most appropriate.

-Using system-provided Python is just wrong, it'll change and it'll go away eventually.
+Using system-provided Python is unreliable, because it'll change and it'll go away eventually.
-Using Homebrew Python is hitting a moving target, and is inadvisable.
+Using Homebrew Python is hitting a moving target, and is inadvisable, although this problem is lessened when using formulae for specific minor versions.
-Using PyEnv is probably as correct as choosing Anaconda, which [PythonSpeed reports is the most performant][faster-python], but both require knowledge of the tool and some setup.
+Using PyEnv is probably as correct as choosing Anaconda, which [PythonSpeed reports is the most performant][faster-python] for some older versions of Python, but both require knowledge of the tool and some setup.
+Using Anaconda's repositories is also not free, while conda-forge is.
+Learning this can be an expensive lesson.
 I'm sure there are still MacPorts holdouts in the audience and the rumblings of the Nix horde can be heard in the distance.